 Action - what are you planning to do Who does this action impact?
 Key indicator to meet Impacts and how sustainability will be achieved?
 Cost linked to the action Maintain commitment to active 30.
-Actions: Buy a set of Moki trackers to track physical activity/steps and MVPA.and implement throughout the school.
+Actions: Buy a set of Moki trackers to track physical activity/steps and MVPA and implement throughout the school.
 Train staff in using the trackers including the analysis software.
 Consider termly awards and certificates and set up competitions for physical activity tracking against other schools including Newington CEP and Harrietsham CEP.
 Relaunch Daily Mile - linked to trackers as well All teachers and Teaching Assistants as they will take part.
 Pupils - as they will take part.
 Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officers guidelines recommend that primary school pupils undertake at least 30 minutes of physical activity a day in school More pupils meeting their daily physical activity goal, more pupils encouraged to take part in PE and Sport Activities.
+The Moki bands have been purchased, all staff have been trained and all Year 1 - 6 pupils have had the opportunity to use them.
+Year 6 have taken part in a challenge against Newington CEP School.
+The children are all keen to beat their steps on a daily basis.
+Harrietsham have currently not purchased the trackers.
+There have been a few technical issues with some of the trackers but Moki have issued replacements ready to start using them again from Term 3. for the Moki bands and Moki Reader

 Improve children's readiness to learn, particularly in the EYFS, in relation to fine motor skills, vocabulary development and managing relationships.
 Actions: The whole school to visit forest school regularly and follow a programme of activities led by Forest School trained teacher.
 EYFS staff to use these strategies and the space outside of forest school sessions.
 Forest School Leader and pupils participating.
 Key indicator 2: The profile of PESSPA being raised across the school as a tool for whole school improvement their learning including £2938.68 for 36 sessions Cost of forest school additional resources.

+resources.

+,

+outside of forest school sessions. ,

+Year 2 and 3 pupils have completed a term each in

+the forest school.
+Year 4 -

+6 will be having forest

+school sessions in Terms 3

+-5 .